lamps-wg/cms-composite-kem/draft-ietf-lamps-cms-composite-kem.md

 # Introduction {#sec-intro}

-This document acts as a companion to {{I-D.draft-ietf-lamps-pq-composite-kem}} by providing conventions for using the Composite ML-KEM algorithm withith the Cryptographic Message Syntax (CMS).
+This document acts as a companion to {{I-D.ietf-lamps-pq-composite-kem}} by providing conventions for using the Composite ML-KEM algorithm within the Cryptographic Message Syntax (CMS).